Uncovering the Fractal Nature of Water Vapor Distribution above the Surface of the Earth: Vapor Percentile based Numerical Analysis

 In Fig. \ref{9}, we plot the same distributions as in Fig. \ref{8} averaged over years and months on the left and right plots, respectively.
 For the plot on the left, the cluster counts show a broad distribution at percentiles higher than $V = 50\%$.
 The general trend is for the number of clusters to increase with the increase in vapor percentile, with the highest value being held by April at the $100$th percentile.
 The plot on the right shows an overlap for the data at percentiles lower than $V = 30\%$.
 At percentiles higher than $V_{thres}$, the distribution assumes a broader character, with the highest cluster count being exhibited by 2015 at the $100$th percentile.

-\subsection{Maximum Cluster Size}
+\subsubsection{Maximum Cluster Size}

 As before, we also plot the size of the largest cluster as a function of vapor percentile for each month for all $10$ years at a resolution of $180\times 360$ pixels.
+Here too, the data is not scaled as in the previous section since we always consider the same resolution.
 These plots are shown in Fig. \ref{10}.
 The distributions show an exponential decay for all months and years, with significant overlap between the data for different years.
-Some exceptions to this observations occur on and around the $60$th percentile.
+Some exceptions to this observations occur on and around the $60$th percentile which is very close to $V_{thres} = 55\% $.
 The distributions agree well with the percolation hypothesis, since at low vapor percentiles there exits one single massive cluster while at very large percentiles, the average size of clusters is small and approximately constant.
 While we observe that the decays are likely exponential, we make no attempt at fitting them to some fit function.
+We find that the percolation is not in the Bernoulli universality class ($p_c = 0.59$), since for us the critical probabilty is $p_c \approx 0.10$.

 We also plot the above data averaged over years and months in Fig. \ref{11} on the left and right plots, respectivelty.
 The plot on the left shows a relatively broad distribution for percentiles less than $30\%$, and a narrow or convergent distribution for larger percentiles.
 The overall tendency of the distribution is one of an exponential decay, although there exist some inflection points in the interim.
 The plot on the right, which represents data averaged anually, shows a large overlap for all years except around the $60$th percentile.
-While this is an interesting observation, we have no hypotheses as to appearance of the broadening and the relavance of the $60$th percentile to it.
+While this is an interesting observation, we have no hypotheses as to appearance of the broadening (other than it being close to the threshold vapor percentile) and the relavance of the $60$th percentile to it.